UA-MIS/springais/_bmad-output/prd.md

 ### Security & Privacy

 - NFR7: All employee PII is tokenized before use in matching algorithms
-- NFR8: User passwords are hashed using bcrypt before storage
+- NFR8: No user passwords are stored by the application (authentication handled by Azure AD B2C); backend validates Azure-issued JWTs
 - NFR9: All API communications use HTTPS/TLS encryption
-- NFR10: JWT tokens expire after 15 minutes with refresh mechanism
+- NFR10: Access is controlled by Azure AD B2C JWTs; token lifetimes/refresh are configured in Azure AD B2C (the app validates tokens and enforces RBAC)
 - NFR11: Audit logs capture all sensitive operations with immutable timestamps
 - NFR12: Identity is never revealed to hiring managers until mutual opt-in
 - NFR13: Database at rest encryption enabled for production deployment